Agriculture Program Home

 To become a certified farmers market:

-- Download and complete the Application for Certified Farmers Market Certificate.
+- Complete the Application for Certified Farmers Market Certificate.

-- Pay the appropriate certificate fee (see the Fee Schedule in the Helpful Links) by check or money order, payable to the San Francisco Department of Public Health.
+- Pay the appropriate certificate fee by check or money order payable to the San Francisco Department of Public Health.

 - Send the completed application and fee to: